createcandle/install-scripts/README.md

 4. Click "write".
 Once flashing is complete, unplug the SD card from your computer and re-insert it into your computer.
 A new disk called "boot" should appear.
 Edit the file called “cmdline.txt” using a text editor.
 From it, delete “init=/usr/lib/raspi-config/init_resize.sh”, and save.
 Saving might seem to fail, but it probably saved anyway.
 Open the cmdline.txt file again to confirm.

-NOTE: if you want to get the "cutting edge" version of Candle, you will also have to create a file called developer.txt
+NOTE: If you want to get the "cutting edge" version of Candle, you will also have to create a file called `candle_cutting_edge.txt`

 5. Make sure there is no other "candle.local" device on the network already, since after a reboot the Raspberry Pi's hostname will change to `candle.local`.
 You must also plug a network cable into the Raspberry Pi.